raspberrypilearning/sense-hat-marble-maze/worksheet.md

 # Sense Hat Marble Maze

-A marble maze is a game of skill and dexterity: one or more marbles are placed inside a maze, and the player needs to guide them to a specific point by tilting the maze in various directions, causing the marbles to roll around.
+A marble maze is a game of skill and dexterity: one or more marbles are placed inside a maze, and the player guides them to a specific point by tilting the maze in various directions, causing the marbles to roll around.

 ![Marble Maze](https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/Round_maze.jpg/775px-Round_maze.jpg)